electricimp/Builder/README.md

 ### Builder Variables: Directives ###

 The `--save-directives [<path_to_file>]` and `--use-directives [<path_to_file>]` options are used to, respectively, save and reuse Builder variable definitions.
 The definitions are saved in a JSON file.
-If a file is not specified, the `directives.json` file in the local directory is used.
+If a file name is not specified, the `directives.json` file in the local directory is used.
 These options are processed the similar way as the `--save-dependencies` and `--use-dependencies` options, above.

 When the `--use-directives [<path_to_file>]` option is used, the saved Builder variable definitions are merged with definitions specified by `-D<variable> <value>` options.